mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 ---

 ## The code *around* your code
-The programming concepts in the [last post]({{  site.baseurl  }}/DS-transition-3) are all about manipulating and analyzing data.
-But unless your role is deep in the [analytics side of the analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel), you'll also need some software engineering chops to be effective at your job.
-In this section, we shift the focus from analytics to engineering.
+The programming concepts in the [last post]({{  site.baseurl  }}/DS-transition-3) covered how to work with data once it's sitting in front of you.
+If your role involves clicking and dragging a CSV from a shared Google Drive onto your desktop, analyzing it in a Jupyter Notebook, and typing up a report, then the last post is probably sufficient for your role.
+Yet, what happens when you start a project that requires combining data from hundreds of CSVs, or coding as part of a team, or running a script every night at 1am?

+This is where programming skills *outside* of analyzing data come in.
 Returning to our [drilling machine example](#machine-learning) from earlier, this post is about building the machinery *around* the drill that is analytics.
+This post will answer questions like:
-How do you securely and scalably pull data from a database?
-How does your code need to change when you're part of *a team of programmers* instead of a lone wolf?
-What best practices do you need to adopt *now* to avoid hours or days of wasted time *in a year*?
-These are the sorts of questions we'll answer in this section.
+* How do you pull data from a database?
+* How does your code need to change when you're part of *a team of programmers* instead of a lone wolf?
+* What best practices do you need to adopt *now* to avoid hours or days of wasted time *in a year*?

 It's important to be good at coding beyond just writing good code.
 Like... "meta-skills" at programming.
 You may be processing datasets that are too large to load onto your laptop's memory, for example, or you may need to dip into statistics that you can only access with specialized packages in Python or R. Similarly, while one-off scripts might have cut it during school,<sup>[[1]](#1-the-code-around-your-code)</sup> [you're living on borrowed time](https://en.wikipedia.org/wiki/Technical_debt) if you don't organize your code in a way that's easily read, reused, and modified by others.